Use In Commerce For Trademarks or Service Marks (1(a))

 Change of Address with the TTAB using ESTTA

-Likelihood of confusion-Circuit Court tests Trademark Glossary
+Likelihood of confusion-Circuit Court tests

 Pseudo Marks How to Reply to Cease and Desist Letter

-Merely Descriptive Refusal Avoid Likelihood of Confusion
+Merely Descriptive Refusal Overcome Likelihood Confusion

 Steps in a Trademark Opposition Process

 What is the Difference between Principal & Supplemental Register?
+How many days until my trademark registers?

 DIY Overcoming Merely Descriptive Refusals